Kuzame/TeslaPriceScraper/README.md

    - Obtain your PushBullet API key by following these steps:
      - Visit [www.pushbullet.com](https://www.pushbullet.com) Settings > Account > Access Tokens.
      - Click "Create Access Tokens" to generate your API key.
      - You will need this API key for the `userinput.py` file.
+Please replace the value of PushBulletAPIkey.
 #
 # How to Use